armichaud/chicken_esolang/README.md

 Notably, in order to get the `n` at the beginning of the `no chickens`, the 11th char is loaded from the value at index 2, i.e. `&#32;chicken&#115;&#10;`.
 Ironically, CHAR _has_ to push HTML character codes in order for this to work – the 11th index is out of bounds in `" chickens\n"` – but the `n` itself is just prepended as is, so the output looks like `n&#111;&#32;chicken&#115;&#10;`.

 If the index is greater than or equal to the length of the token, Javascript returns the special `undefined` value.
-Deadfish relies on this behavior in multiple places, so in backwards compatibility mode, we return `"undefined".to_string()`.
+Deadfish relies on this behavior in order to hackily retrieve the letter `i`, so in backwards compatibility mode, we return `"undefined".to_string()`.

-TODO: Figure out if Deadfish actually uses `undefined` as a string, or as some kind of weird falsy value.

 ### The Stack